artistCDMJ/carton_previz_helper/README.md

 **Simple Carton Workflow**(03/08/22)

-    • Set Scene Units with the Imperial or Metric buttons depending on measurements provided
-    • Add a New Carton using the Carton 3D Base button, and input the measurements in the popup dialog in the lower corner
+    • Set the mm or inches, input the dimensions in x,y, and z, name the product type/product number and choos 'Carton 3D Base' and press'Generate'
     • In Carton Finishing Tools, add the Base Shader and in the Shader Editor, add the corresponding Dieline, Colormap and Bumpmap images exported form the vector software
     • in UV Editing Workspace, use the Face Selection in Edit mode to select the faces of the Carton one at a time, projecting them onto the UV Editor with the Face project buttons in Carton UV Mapping Tools.
     • Swap to Shading Workspace and Apply Scale and Rotation with Ctrl-A. Use Center Object in Carton Finishing tools  to snap the cursor and the carton to the World Origin to align to the Scene.